adiXcodr/node-ocr/README.md

 ### How to access the API

 * In PostMan, set request to POST and add `Content-Type:application/json` in the request header.
-* To generate API Key, Set the URL TO `http://localhost:3000/generate`
+* To generate API Key, Set the URL TO `http://localhost:3000/generate` or `https://node-ocr.herokuapp.com/generate`

 INPUT:
 ```json